Magnetic vs Friction Pouches: IPSC & USPSA Buyer's Guide

 Recommendation: Magnetic Pouches

-Magnetic pouches excel in Limited Division where speed is paramount.
-Pair with STI 2011 brass magwells and extended magazine releases for complete reload optimization.
+Magnetic pouches excel in Limited Division where reload speed is paramount.
+Pair with STI 2011 brass base pads and extended magazine releases for complete reload optimisation.
+Speed advantage compounds over multiple reloads in Limited's high-round-count stages.

 IPSC/USPSA Open Division